rhaecker/100-days-of-code/log.md

 **Thoughts:** I couldn't really force my self to get up too early on a public holiday.
 So out of the schedule again, also was not that focused and productive today.

 **Link to work:** nothing committed yet.

+### Day 17: June 7, 2021

+**Today's Progress**: Continued implementing Passport to make authentication for administrators possible.

+**Thoughts:** Not much time today, didn't get up as early as necessary, so I couldn't work the full 60 minutes.
+But spending 30 minutes on this is better than nothing.
+**Link to work:** nothing committed yet.